thi-ng/umbrella/packages/meta-css/README.md

 ### Templated class definitions

-As a special case of "normal" generator specs described above, the toolchain also supports the generation of so-called templated classes, which will later accept one or more parameters when used in a MetaCSS stylesheet.
+As a special case of "normal" generator specs described above, the toolchain also supports the generation of so-called templated classes, which are very much like callable functions and will later accept zero or more arguments when used in a MetaCSS stylesheet.

-These template specs are almost identical to the normal spec format, with the exception of **not** using a `values` field, since values will only be provided by the user at a later stage, via template parameters.
+These template specs are almost identical to the normal spec format, with the exception of **not** using the `key` and `values` fields, since values will only be provided by the user at a later stage, via template arguments.

 A simple generator spec for a templated animation, including keyframe definitions and documentation metadata: